microbit-carlos/microbit-bird-activity/docs/activity.md

 warn you that this action will replace the project, you can click "Replace" to accept it.

 ### So...
-What is all this?
+What am I looking at?

-Okay, so this hex file contains two files, to see them let's go to "Project" section on the left sidebar:
+The loaded hex file contains two files, to see them let's go to "Project" section on the left sidebar:

 ![Python Editor Projects](img/editor-project.png)